Escher, the Artist Who Was Fascinated by Mathematics

 This was the one.
 There was no question about it.
 This is the museum I had to visit.

 The Escher collection is displayed in the Hague, within the palace at Lange Voorhout.
-Despite the term 'palace', it's not a huge building.
+Hence, the museum is called Escher in het Paleis.
+Despite the term ‘palace’, it’s not a huge building.
 Perhaps if it was not associated with royalty, it would be more like a mansion.

 My colleague informs me that the Dutch prime minister cycles to work like anyone else.
-This is unsurprising, if even the royals are so practical as to live in a compact mansion.
+I thought this was not so very surprising, if even the royals are so practical as to live in a compact mansion.

 As you go through the palace browsing the Escher collection, spend a moment to look at the chandeliers in the rooms and stairways.
 Where else would you see eccentric chandeliers shaped like a skull or an umbrella?
 Designed by Hans van Bentem, it’s like having two museums in one.